ether-camp/ethereum-harmony/README.md

 `gradlew runMorden` will start server and tell ethereum node to connect to Morden network

-`gradlew runMorden` will start server and tell ethereum node to connect to Test network
+`gradlew runTest` will start server and tell ethereum node to connect to Test network

 `gradlew runPrivate` will start server without connecting to network.
 Mining will be enabled after start.